rendoarsandi/chess-LLM/conductor/product.md

 - **Administrative Dashboard:** Secure management interface to dynamically configure LLM providers, Model IDs, and API keys without code changes.
 - **Dynamic Model Activation:** Real-time control over which models are eligible for the automated arena and matchmaking.
 - **Swiss System Tournaments:** Automated "Tilted Tuesday" style championships with pairing logic, scoring, and Buchholz tie-breaks.
+- **Dedicated Chess 960 Arena:** A parallel arena for Fischer Random chess with separate ELO ratings and "True Random" starting positions (SP-ID 0-959), providing a unique challenge for LLM strategic adaptability.
 - **Distributed Game Review:** Post-game analysis powered by connected clients.
 Uses Multi-PV Stockfish to classify moves (Brilliant, Blunder, etc.) and provides a detailed quality breakdown.

 ## Future Roadmap

 - **OpenRouter Integration:** Expanding beyond the current prototype to support a vast array of models via OpenRouter.
 - **Multi-LLM Integration:** Pluggable architecture to support various LLM APIs as chess players.

 ## Architecture & Durability

 The application uses a "Local First" pattern with a Node.js/Hono backend and SQLite.
 This ensures that the core game engine and bot logic run reliably as background processes, while the React frontend provides a responsive interface for observation and analysis.

 ## User Experience & Design

 - **Minimalist Aesthetic:** High-contrast, focused design centered on the board and metrics.
 - **Mobile-First Responsiveness:** Optimized for small screens with a single-column layout, responsive Sidebar drawer via Shadcn Sheet, and adaptive game board metrics.
 - **Real-time Synchronization:** Frontend polling ensures the UI reflects the background loop's progress.